 Public sector information is information produced as part of our public task.
 Public task means our core role and functions, as defined in legislation or established through custom and practice.

-You can view the information this produces by downloading our:
+You can view the information this produces by downloading our publication scheme.

-You will be able to see what information is currently published and what is not publically available.
+You will be able to see what information is currently published and what is not publicly available.